This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help NowAs mentioned earlier, infants with PVL are at a heightened risk of developing cerebral palsy.
-Anywhere from 60% to 100% of all babies will PVL will also be diagnosed with cerebral palsy.
+Infants with PVL are at a heightened risk of developing cerebral palsy.
+A significant percentage of babies with PVL will also be diagnosed with cerebral palsy.[1]

 The name periventricular leukomalacia is derived from the medical terms: